hoffmangroup/mccf1/README.md

 	mccf1_plot(actualVector, predictedVector)

+A more detailed example is in the file "example_generator.r".

 ## Contacts ##

-The MCCF1_curve package was developed by Chang Cao, Davide Chicco, and Michael M. Hoffman at the Hoffman Lab of the Princess Margaret Cancer Centre (Toronto, Ontario, Canada).
+The MCC-F1Curve package was developed by Chang Cao, Davide Chicco, and Michael M. Hoffman at the Hoffman Lab of the Princess Margaret Cancer Centre (Toronto, Ontario, Canada).
 Questions should be addressed to Michael M. Hoffman <michael.hoffman@utoronto.ca>.